 If you a friend or relative is looking after you during an illness and you want them kept informed about your treatment, we will ensure that this is done.
 Please make sure that the doctor knows who that person is and make it clear that permission is granted.

 Comments and suggestions are welcomed by the Brookfield Park Surgery.
-A Comments and Suggestions Book is available at the Reception desk for patients to use, if they wish or they can email us on email@example.com.
-Alternatively patient can review and rate surgery on NHS Choices www.nhs.uk
+A Comments and Suggestions Book is available at the Reception desk for patients to use, if they wish or they can email us on firstname.lastname@example.org.
+Alternatively patient can review and rate surgery on NHS UK www.nhs.uk

 Alternatively, if you prefer your comments or suggestions not to be seen by other patients, you may submit written suggestions to our reception desk and these will be dealt with in the strictest confidence.